 - who has worked with key stakeholders,

-you should be able to say all that in a single page.
+And you should be able to say all this in a single page.

-Every word in the resume should sell your credentials and value to a potential employer.
-This calls for details
+Every word in your resume should market your credentials and showcase the value you can deliver to the potential employer.

-However, at the same time, you should also leave something to talk about in the interview.
+However, at the same time, it's better to leave some scope for the interview.

 So, now for the main question.

 Does it make sense to trim your resume to 2 pages but also cram those 2 pages to such an extent that a recruiter can't make head or tail of it?